GenieCoderSrc/upload_progress_indicator/README.md

 1. Add enum value to `UploadIndicatorVariant`
 2. Create a new widget implementing the new style
-3. Extend the switch-case in `FileUploadProgressIndicator`
+3. Extend the switch-case in `UploadProgressIndicator`

 ---